awsdocs/aws-doc-sdk-examples/javav2/example_code/mq/README.md

 - **configurationName** – The name for a new Amazon MQ broker configuration.
 For example, **MyNewConfiguration**.

+**brokerId** - The unique ID of an existing ActiveMQ broker where configuration changes will be applied.

+**configurationId** - The unique ID of an existing ActiveMQ XML configuration to be associated with the specified broker.

 ### Command line
-To execute the JUnit tests from the command line, you can use the following command.
+To run the JUnit tests from the command line, you can use the following command.

 		mvn test